Uber Technologies Inc. (UBER) Reveals an Earnings Mystery

 Many brokerage firms have already submitted their reports for UBER stocks, with Daiwa Securities repeating the rating for UBER by listing it as a “Outperform.”
 The predicted price for UBER in the upcoming period, according to Daiwa Securities is $34 based on the research report published on August 21st of the current year 2020.

-After a stumble in the market that brought UBER to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 6.17% of gains for the given period.
+After a stumble in the market that brought UBER to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.49% of loss for the given period.

 Insider Trading